Advanced Technology Vehicles Manufacturing Loan Program: Fisker Automotive

 The fourth conditional commitment that the Department of Energy has entered into under the ATVM Loan program is a $528.7 million loan for Fisker Automotive for the development of two lines of plug-in hybrids by 2016.
 Fisker received $192 million, before losing access to the rest of the loan.
 Fisker later defaulted once the company began to suffer from financial issues.
 In 2013, the company declared voluntary bankruptcy.
 The DOE would ultimately reclaim $28 million from Fisker for a total of $53 million recovered of its $192 million loan.
 The money came from a three-day auction in which Chinese auto parts supplier Wanxiang Group received court approval on February 18, 2014, to buy the assets of Fisker with a bid of $149.2 million against a rival bid from Hong Kong billionaire Richard Li.

 Syrah Technologies

 In 2022, the program granted $107 million to Syrah Technologies to assist its graphite-based active anode material Vidalia Facility in Louisiana.
 The grant was the first in over 10 years.

+Ultium Cells LLC

+The joint venture of General Motors and LG Energy Solution, Ultium Cells LLC, won a $2.5 billion loan in December 2022.
+The company intends to use the loan towards setting up three US factories in the states of Ohio, Tennessee, and Michigan, to make its lithium-ion battery systems.

+Redwood Materials

+Redwood Materials secured a $2 billion conditional loan in February 2023.
+The company which relies primarily on Asia for importing essential components to make EV batteries said it would use the funds to build a supply base in the US and expand operations by building a facility in Charleston, South Carolina.